About Passport Alliance

 Our Mission

-Our work is driven by the recognition that current identity standards were designed for human users.
-AI agents require a different approach—one that addresses the unique challenges of machine-to-machine interaction, delegation, and automated decision-making.
+Our work is driven by the recognition that current identity standards were designed for human users and conventional services.
+Autonomous agents require a framework for principal authority, mandates, delegates, Machine Passports, Agent Passports, signed actions, and rapid revocation.

 Stewardship